sagemath/trac_to_gh/Issue 833.md

 # Issue 833: new coercion model segfault (??)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/833

 Original creator: was